kpopper/iankynnersley.co.uk/case_studies/doing_something.md

 ---
-layout: post
+layout: page
-title: Case Study: Doing Something
+title: Case study: Doing Something
-category: portfolio
 ---

 Doing Something is a dating start-up that connects people who like doing the same kinds of things.